miguelnto/arquix/README.md

   - You can pretty much adapt Arquix to work on any distro by placing the right files in the right places, change the installation process for the packages, etc. Having said that, I do plan on adapting Arquix for: **Void Linux, OpenBSD, NetBSD, and maybe Haiku.**

 - Where's your configuration file?
   - [Here](config/config.py).
 Before using it, remember to change the home directory path and the value of `on_artix` accordingly.
+I recommend using it as a post-install script.

 - Something is not working.
   - Arquix runs a lot of commands in sequence and prints their output so you will be able to read and figure out what's wrong.